T3mmyKay/AltpayDocs/Writerside/topics/MERCHANT_INTEGRATION.md

 AltPay provides two types of API keys:

 1. **Secret Key**
     - Used for all server-side API calls
     - Required for payment initiation
     - Required for payment verification
     - Never expose in client-side code
-   - Different keys for test/live environments

 2. **Public Key**
     - Used for client-side operations
     - Safe to expose in frontend code
     - Limited to non-sensitive operations
-   - Different keys for test/live environments

 **Key Usage Matrix:**